Date: 9.11.2018, 9:00-17:00

 During this Practitioner Day/Workshop we will address the question of how to transfer competencies and skills learned in a second language to the native language.

-This event is aimed at non-specialists in linguistics, and will have three thematic strands:
+This event is aimed at non-specialists in linguistics, and will have two thematic strands:

 This event is a follow-up from a Practitioner Day held in 2017 as part of the ESRC Festival of Social Sciences.